awin/docker-mysql/README.md

 to split up your setup procedure and leverage docker's caching mechanism, rather than executing all the steps as one large shell script.

-The dissadvante is of course COW duplication of any touched tables for each RUN directive.
+The disadvantage is of course COW duplication of any touched tables for each RUN directive.

 Example Dockerfile: